 Presently, people are dealing with record high levels of stress.
 In fact, Newsweek reported that 8.3 million Americans suffer from severe emotional distress.
 People have used drugs and alcohol to relieve stress for centuries, but Too many individuals cope with fear by drinking alcohol or using drugs.
 However, there are several calming techniques that are much healthier.
-That’s where the mindfulness vs meditation question comes in.
+That’s where the mindfulness vs. meditation question comes into play.

-Mindfulness and meditation aren’t two words that mean the same.
-On the one hand, mindfulness is a specific practice where you focus your mind.
 You might concentrate on an object, your breath, or a positive thought.
 It helps relieve stress by living in the present rather than the past or future.
 In contrast, meditation is a broad umbrella term that includes mindfulness and more.
 Both mindfulness and meditation are helpful to people working to overcome addiction.

-First, meditation can be used to describe most Eastern Medicine techniques rooted in Buddhism.
+Meditation is used in Eastern Medicine techniques and is rooted in Buddhism.
 There is visualization meditation where you act out your goals in your mind.
 Meanwhile, there’s meditative yoga that involves stretching the body to relax stress points.
 Other types of meditation include tantra, body scan, mantra, and chakra.
 Thus, mindfulness is just one example of meditation.

 Common Health Benefits of Practicing Both

 Physically, meditation and mindfulness often lower blood high pressure.
 People who practice these exercises have better blood sugar levels.
 We know the mind and body are connected in more ways than humans understand.
 Mindfulness and meditation can also help people become present and centered.
-Research also reveals weight loss benefits from more self-control.
+Research also reveals weight-loss benefits from more self-control.
 Likewise, mindfulness and meditation can help people cope with chronic pain.
 That’s especially helpful for individuals with addictions to opioids.
 Plus, relieving tension can help prevent recurring migraines.

 Learn Stress Coping Skills at Crestview

 Don’t let unchecked stress fuel a dangerous drug addiction.
 Rather, take control and come to Crestview Recovery.
-Our PNW center uses meditative practices that guide clients to inner peace.
-Call 8662620531 right away to start getting clean.
+Our Oregon addiction treatment center uses meditative practices that guide clients to inner peace.
+Call 8665804160 right away to start getting clean.